Three Charged for Alleged Involvement in 2020 Overdose of Man in Clarion County Face Hearing Today

 – Conspiracy to Violate Corrupt Organizations Statute, Felony 1

-Two other defendants–30-year-old Amanda Lynn Reed, of Knox, and 28-year-old Jordan Robert Zulick, of Butler, were waived for court on November 28.
+Cases against two other defendants–30-year-old Amanda Lynn Reed, of Knox, and 28-year-old Jordan Robert Zulick, of Butler, were waived for court on November 28 and transferred to the Clarion County Court of Common Pleas.

 Reed faces the following charges: